fuzzygroup/indiana50501.org/faq.md

 Got something you want here?
 Our website is written in Markdown and managed using Github.
 If you want changes made then get a [github](https://www.github.com/) account, do some learning / talk to us and I'll add you to the Git repo where our website is maintained.
 The things you learn about good and bad actors can be published here.

+## How Do I Know What Changed Here?
+Can Someone Tell Me?

+Since every change gets stored in what is called github -- a tool for literally tracking changes -- you can ALWAYS know what has changed by looking at what is called the "commit history".
+Every change is tracked atomically and each of those changes is called a commit.
+Commits can be viewed [here](https://github.com/fuzzygroup/indiana50501.org/commits/main/).

+Yes I get that that feature is a bit technical but learning this feature gives people access to the exact changes that were made and that way, the web people being busy and forgetting to write up a change log, won't be an issue.